ambermhh/Capstone-project/README.md

 These instructions were followed and tested on macOS 13 (Ventura) and everything worked as intended.

 Contributing
-We welcome contributions to our platform!
+I welcome contributions to our platform!
 If you would like to contribute, please submit a pull request with your changes.